ming71/mmdetection-annotated/README.md

 Note on mmdetection for better usage and understanding.</br>
 ## Introduction
 Refer to the execllent implemention here:https://github.com/open-mmlab/mmdetection ,and thanks to author [Kai Chen](https://github.com/hellock).</br>
-Open-mmlab project , which contains various models and implementions of latest papers , achieves great result in detection/segmentataion tasks , and is kind enough for rookies in CV field.</br>
+Open-mmlab project , which contains various models and implementions of latest papers , achieves great results in detection/segmentataion tasks , and is kind enough for rookies in CV field.</br>
 ## Getting started
 More information about installation or pre-train model downloads , pls refer to [officia mmdetection](https://github.com/open-mmlab/mmdetection) or [CSDN blog here](https://blog.csdn.net/mingqi1996/article/details/88091802)</br>
 * **Test on images</br>**